Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 *audience*: 👏👏👏👏👏👏👏👏👏👏👏👏👏

 Schmitty: Hey, not bad..
 You're really good.
+So, what's that it supposed to be, Number 2!

+(It's `Holy Bible Software`, 70 pts)

+*audience*: Holy Bible Software. 👏👏👏👏👏👏👏👏👏👏

+Nope: Oh wow, why didn't I thought it somehow?

+Schmitty: That's okay, because apparently less known and not much talked about, but You see, we asked 100 soldiers around galaxies.
+Okay I lied, just around sloantim but pretty close.
+Apparently, many militaries out there are Christian or any religion it could ever be.
+Fun fact, there are even some Muslims too in our survey, so they had `Al-Quran`.
+Basically it, I'm really impressed, you guys are religious.
+Keep it up folks.

+*audience*: 👏👏👏👏👏👏

-Alright, we'll be back again after this message.
+Schmitty: Alright, we'll be back again after this message.

 ## Ad again.
 Van Elektronische Vriska Serket / OpenCX Conductor